TestGorilla LogoTestGorilla Logo

 Most job applications ask you to detail your relevant qualifications and experience.
 But don’t just list your previous job titles and responsibilities – focus on the skills you developed or demonstrated.

 Highlight specific achievements, projects, and tasks that showcase your abilities relevant to the job, too.
-This is a great way to identify transferable skills that will let you transition into a new role.
+This is a great way to identify transferable skills that will let you successfully navigate a career change.

 2. Basic contact details